 The Pillar 3 disclosures have been prepared for explaining the basis on which the Bank has prepared and disclosed certain capital requirements and information about the management of certain risks.
-These disclosures are intended to convey the Bank's risk profile comprehensively to market participants and do not constitute any form of financial statement and must not be relied upon in making any judgment on the Bank.
+These disclosures are intended to convey the Bank's risk profile comprehensively to market participants.
 Some of the information required to be declared as part of the Pillar 3 disclosures is discussed in various notes to the financial statements, and in the Directors' and Strategic Reports in the Annual Report.
 This report should be read in conjunction with the Annual Report and Financial Statements for completeness of the required disclosures.